Richard O'Connor: Early life

-O'Connor was born in Srinagar, Kashmir, India, on 21 August 1889.
-His father was a major in the Royal Irish Fusiliers, and his mother was the daughter of a former governor of India's central provinces.
+Richard Nugent O'Connor was born in Srinagar, Kashmir, India, on 21 August 1889.
+His father, Maurice O'Connor, was a major in the Royal Irish Fusiliers, and his mother, Lilian Morris, was the daughter of a former governor of India's central provinces.
 He attended Tonbridge Castle School in 1899 and The Towers School in Crowthorne in 1902.
-In 1903, after his father's death in an accident, he moved to Wellington College and thereafter to the Royal Military College, Sandhurst in 1908.
-In September of the following year he was commissioned, as a second lieutenant and posted to the 2nd Battalion, Cameronians (Scottish Rifles).
-He maintained close ties with the regiment for the rest of his life.
-In January 1910, the battalion was rotated to Colchester, where he received signals and rifle training.
-It was then stationed in Malta from 1911 to 1912 where O'Connor served as regimental signals officer.
+In 1903, aged 13, and after his father's death in an accident, he moved to Wellington College.
+"His career there was not distinguished in any way", however, although he enjoyed his time there.